Summary:

 This frustrating problem can severely affect your email marketing campaign and business communications.

-In this blog post, we’ll discuss 15 reasons why your emails are going to spam and provide tips on how to prevent it from happening.
+In this blog post, I’ll discuss 15 reasons why your emails are going to spam and provide tips on how to prevent it from happening.

 Understanding Spam Filters